British Beet Research Organisation - Applied Crop Scientist

 How to apply

-If you feel you have the relevant skills and experience for this position of please send your CV and covering letter to: firstname.lastname@example.org Closing date is 13th March 2020.
+If you feel you have the relevant skills and experience for the position of BBRO Applied Crop Scientist, please send your CV and covering letter to: firstname.lastname@example.org.
+Closing date is 31st May 2020.

 If you have not received an email inviting you for interview within 5 days after the application closing date, that means you have not been shortlisted for this job.